th7mo/th7mo.com/flatpak.md

 # Flatpak

-For some proprietary applications or applications not covered by the Debian repository, it could be better to install a [Flatpak](https://flatpak.org/) package for that application.
+Some proprietary applications or applications are not provided by the Debian repository.
+In those cases it could be better to install the [Flatpak](https://flatpak.org/) packaged version of that application.
 [Steam](https://store.steampowered.com/) and [Parsec](https://parsec.app/) are examples of applications that are ugly to install on Debian and should be isolated using Flatpak.

 ## Installation